 OTM 654 Production Planning and Control, 3 cr

 Real Est 306 The Real Estate Process, 3 cr

 RMI 300 Principles of Risk Management, 3 cr

-The state of Wisconsin and most other states have passed legislation mandating that candidates sitting for the CPA exam must have completed a 150-credit-hour program including at least the equivalent of an undergraduate major in accounting.
-Three advanced degree options for completing these requirements exist at the University of Wisconsin–Madison.
+The state of Wisconsin and most other states have passed legislation mandating that candidates who would like to earn their CPA license must have completed a 150-credit-hour program including at least the equivalent of an undergraduate major in accounting.
+Advanced degree options for completing these requirements exist at the University of Wisconsin–Madison.
 They are:

-- Any undergraduate degree with a M.Acc degree.
-The graduate-only master's degree program (gMAcc) does not require an undergraduate major in accounting or in business.
-There are 56 credits in this program, completed over two years.
-Students admitted to this program are required to complete an internship during the summer between the first and second years.
+- Any undergraduate degree with a MAcc degree.
+The graduate-only master's degree program (GMAcc) does not require an undergraduate major in accounting or in business.
+There are 54 credits in this program, completed over two years.
+Students admitted to this program can complete an internship during the summer between the first and second years.
 The GMAT exam is required for admission.